eddiesTime/sme_app/raw_documentation.md

 | :----------------------------------------------------------: |
 |        _Figure 08: Finished widget and element tree_         |

-As you have noticed the steps to add a widget to the widget & element tree are the same as for a Stateless Widget.
+As you have noticed, the steps to add a widget to the widget & element tree are the same as for a `Stateless Widget`.
 Only the state object is an additional step.

-Now let's take a look at how the widget and element tree react to the screen being tapped which calls the `setState()` method as seen in code snippet 05.
+Now let's take a look at how the widget and element tree reacts to the screen being tapped, which calls the `setState()` method as seen in _code snippet 05_.

-When the `setState()` method is called the callback inside the method increases the value of `count` from 0 to 1.
+When the `setState()` method is called, the callback inside the method increases the value of `count` from 0 to 1.

 | ![Statelful Widget example](https://i.imgur.com/2QpvHsW.png) |
 | :----------------------------------------------------------: |
 |              _Figure 09: Count value increased_              |

-The call of the `setState()` method triggers the Stateful Widget to mark itself as dirty.
-When an element is marked as dirty it signals Flutter to rebuild the widget it is referencing.
-Since the widget itself (ItemCounter) is still the same Flutter can reuse this widget to increase performance.
-Then Flutter continues the rebuild with the widgets children.
-A new text widget is being created with the count value of 1.
+The call of the `setState()` method triggers the `Stateful Widget` to mark itself as dirty.
+When an element is marked as dirty, it signals Flutter to rebuild the widget it is referencing.
+Since the widget itself (`ItemCounter`) has not changed, Flutter can reuse this widget to increase performance.
+Then Flutter continues the rebuild with the widget's children.
+A new text widget is being created with a count value of 1.

 | ![Statelful Widget example](https://i.imgur.com/1ge3XR2.png) |
 | :----------------------------------------------------------: |